 Credit performance information, such as outstanding balance and number of payments past due will be held on the Central Credit Register for a period of five years from when it was first submitted.

 Personal information will be held on the Central Credit Register for a period of five years from the date the last loan was paid off.

-The Register is being implemented on a phased basis, and started with consumer loans such as credit cards, mortgages, overdrafts and personal loans on 30 June 2017.
+The Central Credit Register is being implemented on a phased basis, and started with consumer loans such as credit cards, mortgages, overdrafts and personal loans on 30 June 2017.
 Information has been submitted on a monthly basis since then.

 From 31 March 2018 moneylender loans, local authority loans and business loans are included on the Central Credit Register.
-Lenders have until 30 September 2018 to submit this information, all of which must be backdated to 31 March 2018 and they must do this on a monthly basis going forward after that.

 This snapshot submitted each month includes information such as of number of overdue payments if any, and amount outstanding.

 Personal and credit information has been submitted to the Central Credit Register on a monthly basis since the 30 June 2017 for consumer loans such as credit cards mortgages overdrafts and personal loans.
 If there were any payments past due on your account on the 30th June or if any payments have been missed since then, this information will be sent to the Central Credit Register.

 Lenders have submitted information on moneylender loans, local authority loans and business loans from 31 March 2018.
 If there were any payments past due on your account on 31 March 2018 or if any payments have been missed since then, this information will be sent to the Central Credit Register.